In addition to acquiring new customers, you also need to focus your marketing efforts on remarketing campaigns.

 If you encounter any issues while setting up the Facebook or Instagram remarketing campaign, let me know.
 I’ll try my best to help~

 You can attend classes like Facebook Marketing For Small Businesses, Creating Effective Paid Ads On Facebook and Hype Your Brand On Instagram to get more Facebook and Instagram marketing tips.
 Or simply check out CreativeLive free online classes and watch streaming broadcasts!
-You can also join online courses at Udemy~
+There are online courses at Udemy too~